Updated January 2019

 What’s the best approach?

-- a lightbox over the top of the content
+- a lightbox over the top of the content on desktop

 In all situations, the pop-up should not contain any information that isn’t easily accessible elsewhere on your site for visitors who decide in their own time that they want to subscribe.